ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Install Mount

 Install a mount on a ship.
+In order to install a mount, the ship must be docked and located in a waypoint that has a `Shipyard` trait.
+The ship also must have the mount to install in its cargo hold.
+An installation fee will be deduced by the Shipyard for installing the mount on the ship.

 ### Example
 ```csharp